I am an Engineer. I serve mankind by making dreams come true.

 - Long lead-time items may not be available

 - Automation is rarely end-to-end,

 - The laws of physics dictate certain limits

 Instead, ‘continuish integration’ addresses the economic tradeoffs of the transaction cost of integrating versus delayed knowledge and feedback.
 The goal is frequent partial integration with at least one full solution integration each PI (Figure 8).

 When full integration is impractical, partial integration lessens risks.
 With partial integration, Agile teams and trains integrate and test in a smaller context and rely on the System Team for larger end-to-end tests with true production environments.
-A smaller context can mean testing a partial scenario or Use Case or testing with virtual/emulated environments, test doubles, mocks, and other models.
+A smaller context can mean testing a partial scenario or Use Case or testing with virtual/emulated environments, test doubles, mocks, simulations, and other models.
 This decreases the testing time and costs for teams and trains.

 Integrating models also allows earlier end-to-end systems integration.
 Development boards can be wired together with breadboards; and significant IT components can be proxied with test doubles.
 Economics will determine how frequently solution builders need to update these models to fully evolve and test the system end-to-end fully.

 Manage the supply chain with systems of systems thinking